davidedellagiustina/uniud-slides/src/uniud-slides/template.typ

         panic("unsupported language")
     }

-    let supported-departments = ("dmif", )
-    if department-override == "" {
+    let supported-departments = ("dmed", "dill", "di4a", "dies", "disg", "dmif", "dium", "dpia") if department-override == "" {
         if department not in supported-departments {
             panic("unsupported department")
         }
     }

     // +---------+